With all of the different updates and technologies in the security industry, it can sometimes be hard to stay in the know.

 In the next section, we are going to look at a few of the core differences between these two technologies.

-This opens up a whole host of uses for an RFID Card and subsequently, limits the use of Proximity Cards for anything outside of a close range.
-This is why we see RFIDs used in tolls, tracking, racing, and more.
+This opens up a whole host of uses for an RFID Card and subsequently, limits the use of proximity cards for anything outside of a close range.
+This is why we see RFIDs used in vehicle tracking, tolls, asset management and more.

 Line of Sight